Jurassic World: Dominion release date, cast, trailer and latest news

 When is Jurassic World: Dominion's release date?

-Jurassic World: Dominion is currently scheduled to release on Friday 10th June 2022, after being delayed by a full year due to delays caused by the coronavirus pandemic.
+Jurassic World: Dominion landed in cinemas on Friday 10th June 2022, after being delayed by a full year due to delays caused by the coronavirus pandemic.

 And it looks as though Universal is on track for the 2022 release date after director Colin Trevorrow revealed via Twitter that filming on Dominion has officially wrapped.